Manhwa Review | Master’s Pet by Shroomi

 Cover art for Master’s Pet on Tapas

 Unfortunately, while the art does get better, the story desperately needs fleshing out.
 The most developed character is Joseph, while Ein and Collin are given vague flashbacks at most.
-Ein does get a bit more development when his former master enters the picture, but when compared to all the time spent on Joseph, his scars, the flashbacks of his life growing up with his mother who hated him for not being a reflection of Howard bloodline, and even minor reactions to things, every other character feels hollow.
-This makes the love triangle feel very one-sided, which isn't all that uncommon with love triangles.
-I've read plenty where it's pretty clear who is end game.
+Ein does get a bit more development when his former master enters the picture, but when compared to all the time spent on Joseph, his scars, the flashbacks of his life growing up with his mother who hated him for not being a reflection of the Howard bloodline, and even minor reactions to things, every other character feels hollow.
+This makes the love triangle feel very one-sided, which isn’t all that uncommon with love triangles.
+I’ve read plenty where it’s pretty clear who is end game.
 However, surprise, the end game is actually Ein and Collin.

 While I did like how bright and cheery Collin was, especially when Joseph was often much crueler and cold to Ein, Collin feels so hollow as a character.
 There are instances where his past is vaguely hinted at, such as his mother saying she wasn’t a loving mother and the like, but that’s the extent of his development.
 He was a nice addition to the love triangle and acted more as a bar to achieve for Joseph when sex was involved.
 Joseph steadily softens up, exposing his vulnerable sides to Ein, and the sex, in turn, seems to become more pleasurable for Ein because Joseph now has a rival for Ein’s affection.
 While Ein and Collin do sleep together, Collin just never seemed like the end game to me, so I was somewhat surprised when it turned out he was.
 I thought Joseph would finally let go of the pressures of nobility to be with Ein, letting Collin take over instead, especially when Joseph devised a plan to rescue and free Ein, but nope.
 Collin is stripped of his lower title and disappears before Ein decides to leave the mansion as a free man.
 It felt rushed, unbelievable, and very unsatisfying.

-On the topic of unsatisfying things, there is a second side story where Ein travels to another country with a stunning hunk of a man named Rick.
-Rick dotes on Joseph, steadily prying open the walls he's put up around him.
-There's clearly some attraction between the two, and I was so for it.
+On the topic of unsatisfying things, there is a second side story where Joseph travels to another country with a stunning hunk of a man named Rick.
+Rick dotes on Joseph, steadily prying open the walls he’s put up around him.
+There’s clearly some attraction between the two, and I was so for it.
 But then the side story ends.
 We never see the mission Joseph is there for fulfilled.
-They don't grow closer beyond the affectionate, vulnerable moments we see when Joseph is ill, which is probably more disappointing than the main story's ending.
+They don’t grow closer beyond the affectionate, vulnerable moments we see when Joseph is ill, which is probably more disappointing than the main story’s ending.
 At least the main story had a clear beginning, middle, and end.
 This side story starts something and just never goes anywhere with it.
-I would've preferred it had never even started, as it would have been much less disappointing as a result.
+I would’ve preferred it had never even started, as it would have been much less disappointing as a result.

 Results: